 In general European airlines don’t have an option to pay for access to their lounges.

 However, there are various paid lounge options for international travel.
 There are both lounge subscription services, where you pay a yearly fee, and one-time lounge access (day pass) options.
-The higher levels of Air Canada Maple Leaf Club as a subscription lounge access service.
+The higher levels of Air Canada Maple Leaf Club are effectively a subscription lounge access service.

 Typical one-time prices are US$50 for a day pass, or 30 Euros/C$37 (sometimes for a day, but be careful, sometimes it’s only for 3 hours).